gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday May 27: NO SESSION (holiday, Greg being a flake)
-* Monday June 3,
+* Monday June 10,
   8:00pm [Mountain][mtn]:
   The Panel will
   continue
-  discussion of Chapter 23 (Humanism) at about page 419 in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]
+  discussion of Chapter 23 (Humanism) at about page 430 in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]

 [![Enlightenment Now][cover]{:style="margin-left:2em;max-width:25em"}][book]